mint-o-badges/oeb-docs/docs/technical/credentials.md

 If you want to make requests to our API, you need to obtain an **Access token**.
 These are tokens with a limited time of life (24 hours by default).
 To request tokens, you need to make a POST request to our API.
+For security reasons in our application we store the access token in an [HttpOnly](https://owasp.org/www-community/HttpOnly) cookie.
+That means that the browser cannot access the content, instead it's passed with the requests as a cookie.
+That also means that we don't return the access token in the data section of the response, but in the cookie section.

 If you use `cURL` for example this might look like this:
 ```bash